elizabethgarza/Avocado-Classifier/README.md

       git clone https://github.com/elizabethgarza/FruitClassifier.git
       cd ~/Desktop/FruitClassifier

 - [ ] Download the data at https://www.kaggle.com/moltean/fruits/download.
 Locate the file in `~/Downloads` and double-click to decompress.
-Then move the `fruits-360` directory into `FruitClassifier` by running:
+Then run:

       mv ~/Downloads/fruits-360 ~/Desktop/FruitClassifier

 - [ ] Drag the image you want to classify into the `FruitClassifier` directory.
+Be sure to

 - [ ] Run the following command:

       python3  predict.py  number_of_iterations  learning_rate   ~/Desktop/FruitClassifier  fruit_that_you_want_to_classify   ~/Desktop/FruitClassifier/your_predict_image_path

+ ## Tips:
+  - recommended `number_of_iterations`: 2000
+  - recommended `learning_rate`: .0007
+  - feel free to experiment with different `number_of_iterations` and `learning_rate`s
+  - you can find `your_predicted_image_path` by looking for the fruit name within the `FruitClassifier` directory
+  - It will take between 2-4 minutes for the program to run
+  - Your screen will look something like this:

+      ```Cost after iteration 100: nan
+         Cost after iteration 200: nan
+         Cost after iteration 300: nan
+         Cost after iteration 400: nan
+         Cost after iteration 500: nan
+         Cost after iteration 600: nan
+         Cost after iteration 700: nan
+         Cost after iteration 800: nan
+         Cost after iteration 900: nan
+         Cost after iteration 1000: nan
+         Cost after iteration 1100: nan
+         Cost after iteration 1200: nan
+         Cost after iteration 1300: nan
+         Cost after iteration 1400: nan
+         Cost after iteration 1500: nan
+         Cost after iteration 1600: nan
+         Cost after iteration 1700: nan
+         Cost after iteration 1800: nan
+         Cost after iteration 1900: nan
+         train accuracy: 94.06392694063928 %
+         test accuracy: 56.36363636363637 %
+         Prediction: Not a/an Avocado```